What you want to be when you grow up? What you want to study in your undergrad? Where are you going to work?

 Keep in mind that this exercise does not mean that you are changing your career.
 This is the beginning; a plan that you may even decide to not follow.
 Above all, this is important for you, as it will reaffirm your current situation, make you more comfortable and motivated to invest your efforts in the present path and, you will have made new professional contacts.

 The CDC is, for me, one of the biggest differentials of INSEAD.
 Here, they not only guide you to build your own professional choices, they also facilitate connections with several top companies, investors and entrepreneurs.
 You can test and discuss ideas for your professional life with coaches and several partners and alumni that are willing to contribute their stories and offer advice.
-In other words: the CDC helps you to refine your authentic pitch, making you realize and highlight your attractiveness as a professional and connects you with the main global institutions that fit your purpose.
+In other words: the CDC helps you to refine your authentic pitch, making you realise and highlight your attractiveness as a professional and connects you with the main global institutions that fit your purpose.